babafaqirchand/babafaqirchand.github.io/README.md

 When you edit files, make sure to save your changes, and within a few minutes, your changes should be reflected on the live site.
 (Note: if you've waited a few minutes and you don't see your changes, try pressing CTRL + F5 to clear the cache and refresh the page.)

 Note that blog posts will get scraped every night at midnight or any time you make changes to the site.
 So if you put a new post on Substack, it may not be reflected until the next day.
-If you want to force a refresh, you can go to the "Actions" tab on Github and click the "Run workflow" button.
+If you want to force a refresh, you can go to the ["Build and Deploy" workflow page](https://github.com/babafaqirchand/babafaqirchand.github.io/actions/workflows/deploy.yml) and click the "Run workflow" button.
 (Note that you will need to be logged in to Github to do this.)

 ## Using a custom domain